MicrosoftDocs/visualstudio-docs/mac/customizing-the-ide.md

 There is always one active layout and any change you make in a layout, such as adding or repositioning a pad, will only change the active layout.
 Once you close Visual Studio for Mac, the changes you have made will not be saved.

-However, it is possible to create a new layout by using the **View > Save Current Layout…** menu item.
+However, it is possible to create a new layout by using the **View > Save Current Layout...** menu item.
 This will add your current layout to the menu so that you can select it at any time:

 ![Save Current Layout](media/customizing-the-ide-image6a.png)